 Eyelid surgery, or blepharoplasty, is one of the most rejuvenating facial surgeries performed today.
-In fact, upper eyelid surgery can be the best place to start with the surgical rejuvenation of your face.
+In fact, upper eyelid surgery in Bellevue can be the best place to start with the surgical rejuvenation of your face.
 The procedure removes excess skin and fat to give you a well-rested, refreshed appearance as if you had been on a great vacation.

 As you age, your eyelid skin can stretch and fat can accumulate, causing noticeable bags.
 By removing fat and excess skin and tightening muscle through incisions in the natural eyelid crease, eyelid surgery can resolve these problems.
 The upper eyelids will no longer droop and look tired.
 Makeup is also easier to apply.
 Sometimes, if the eyelids have been dropping enough, you’ll find they no longer block your eyelids and your vision becomes noticeably clearer.

 Board-certified plastic surgeon Dr. Richard Rand performs upper eyelid surgery for men and women in the greater Seattle area.
 Through a commitment to patient education, Dr. Rand and his expert staff at the Northwest Center for Aesthetic Plastic Surgery help you feel positive about moving forward with cosmetic surgery.

 Lower eyelid surgery carries more risk and often leaves incomplete cosmetic results and can require prolonged healing.
 Consequently, Dr. Rand has chosen not to perform lower lid surgery at this time.
 The safety and comfort of our patients is our number one concern.